jingyuan-su/defect-map-draw/README.md

 ### Project structure

-I have moved all [the original BASIC source code](https://github.com/jingyuan-su/defect-map-draw.git) into a folder for.
+I have moved all [defect map draw](https://github.com/jingyuan-su/defect-map-draw.git) into a folder.
 Note that AI image classification is very important for each everywhere:

-> Even in the semiconductor, it's more important for us,for all of your section or department to work instead of engineers manual handle.
-Such as worse or special map distinguish or using for search.
+> Even in the semiconductor, it's more important for us,it can instead of engineers' manual handle in your working section or department.
+Such as worse or special map distinguish or previous case search.
 This project has subfolders corresponding to the languages:

-- Python
+- Python 3.5 above
 - JavaScript
-- HTML
+- HTML5

 ### Project goals